What is Aromatherapy?

 Essential Oil Safety

 Essential oils should not be used undiluted unless you have been advised to do so by a fully qualified aromatherapist.
 Lavender and Tea tree are thought to be safe to use neat on adults in small quantities.
+DO NOT USE tea tree oil or lavender oil neat if you are pregnant or if you have sensitive skin.

 Some essential oils are not suitable if you have high or low blood pressure, are taking certain medication, have epilepsy, are pregnant, breastfeeding, are using homeopathic remedies, have a liver condition or a kidney problem.